 Your symptoms may vary. †Information is still evolving.
 Many people may not have symptoms. *If your quick-relief medicine is not helping your asthma symptoms, or if you are in the Red Zone on your Asthma Action Plan, call your health care provider or seek medical attention immediately. **Allergies, colds and flues can all trigger asthma which can lead to shortness of breath, chest tightness/pain, and rapid breathing.
 COVID-19 is the only one associated with shortness of breath on its own. ***If you have allergic asthma, you may have symptoms of both asthma and allergies at the same time.

 Sources: Asthma and Allergy Foundation of America, World Health Organization, Centers for Disease Control and Prevention.

-- Report illnesses to the nurse or office.
-Taking the proper measures to prevent the spread of Illnesses that are contagious is a vital part of keeping schools and students healthy.
+Report illnesses to the nurse or office.
+Taking the proper measures to prevent the spread of contagious Illnesses is vital to keeping schools and students healthy.

-- Update the school with any change in the phone number(s) and emergency contact(s) so the nurse can reach you when needed.
+Update the school with any change in phone number(s) and emergency contact(s), so the nurse can reach you when needed.

-If your child has a chronic health condition the school nurse may need the following forms related to the condition completed.
-Please contact your school nurse if the condition is not found on this list or if you have any questions.
+If your child has a chronic health condition, the school nurse may need additional forms related to the condition.
+Please contact your school nurse if the condition is not found or if you have any questions.